awslabs/aws-ai-solution-kit/README.md

 yarn deploy
 ```

-Once the project deployed, please login to your AWS console, choose to active deep learning features by updating the Amazon CloudFormation stack.
+Once the project deployed, please log in to your AWS console, choose to active deep learning features by updating the Amazon CloudFormation stack.
 The step-by-step instructions is available at: https://awslabs.github.io/aws-ai-solution-kit/en/deploy-add-delete-api/

 ## Architecture